ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 protocol requires creation of internal state within the device.
 This is specifically of concern where an adversary is able to intercept the initial cookie exchange and interject forged messages with a valid cookie to continue with the handshake.
-A similar issue exists with the unprotected authorization information endpoint where the resource server needs to keep valid access tokens until their expiry.
-Adversaries can fill up the constrained resource server's internal storage for a very long time with interjected or otherwise retrieved valid access tokens.
+A similar issue exists with the unprotected authorization information endpoint when the resource server needs to keep valid access tokens for a long time.
+Adversaries could fill up the constrained resource server's internal storage for a very long time with interjected or otherwise retrieved valid access tokens.
+To mitigate against this, the resource server should set a time boundary until an access token that has not been used until then will be deleted.

 The protection of access tokens that are stored in the authorization information endpoint depends on the keying material that is used between the authorization server and the resource server: The resource server